ayrtonaoki/crypto_wallet/README.md

 ![](https://i.ya-webdesign.com/images/crypto-coin-png-5.png)
 # Crypto Wallet
-Project based on Udemy's Rails class where I developed a simple application with basic CRUD features for a cryptocoins.
+Project based on Udemy's Rails module 3 class where I developed a simple application with basic CRUD features for a cryptocoins.

 [Click here to check the project](http://my-cryptowallet.herokuapp.com/)